excelsamuel/Exceled-Test/README.md

 say all
-read more of what we have today
+read more of what we have